 - Currently receiving specialist help and support from a recognised health professional

 - Evidence from the health specialist, delivering the help and support which describes what the child or young person can do from an educational perspective

 - Children must have been absent from school for 15 days or more (one off or cumulatively) due to their medical condition

 - The request has been discussed with parents/carers and signed consent has been obtained from those with parental responsibility or from a young person themselves, where they are considered to be competent and are over 16 years of age

 How Do I make a Request to the Service?

 All requests for medical education for children and young people, of statutory school age, to be submitted to the Inclusion Service using the medical education request form.
-This form is available on the hub pages on CYPSinfo and should be returned to email@example.com.
-Section 4 of the form must be completed by the health professional who is currently working with the child or young person.
-The Medical Education Service (MES) panel cannot accept any requests where section 4 is incomplete or has been completed by someone other than the health professional.
+The MES Request Form can be found here.
+Section 16 of the form must be completed by the health professional who is currently working with the child or young person.
+The panel are unable to accept GP notes.

 If the panel agree that the criteria has been met the school will be asked to organise a multi-disciplinary meeting where health, education and parents/carers will agree what the short-term medical education intervention will look like and how school will meet the needs of the child or young person long term.